ahoys/gpt-discord/README.md

 OPENAI_TEMPERATURE=See OpenAPI reference manual (#temperature).
 OPENAI_MAXTOKENS=How many tokens can a singular request cost?
 OPENAI_SYSTEM=With a one sentence describe the bot. (optional).
+OPENAI_DEFAULTCONTEXTLENGTH=How long is the memory for the user.
 DISCORD_APPID=Discord application key.
 DISCORD_TOKEN=Discord Bot token.
 DISCORD_ROLEID=Discord role with permissions to commands.